If you're a good listener with an interest in psychology and helping others, a career as a counsellor will suit you

-- The job is potentially stressful because of the painful and sometimes contentious nature of personal problems experienced by clients.
+- The job is stressful because of the painful and sometimes contentious nature of the personal problems experienced by clients.

-- Professional supervision is essential to help counsellors work through any difficulties they experience and it is a requirement for all members of the BACP who are practising counsellors.
+- Professional supervision is essential to help counsellors work through any difficulties they experience and it is a requirement for all practising members of the BACP.

-You do not need to have a degree or HND to enter into counselling as there are separate qualifications in counselling that are available at different levels.
+You don't need to have a degree or HND to enter into counselling as there are separate counselling qualifications available at different levels.

-The British Association for Counselling and Psychotherapy (BACP) recommends that a three-stage training route is followed, which comprises the following courses:
+The BACP recommends that a three-stage training route is followed, which comprises the following courses:

 - Certificate in counselling: provides theoretical understanding of counselling at a deeper level, develops counselling skills and prepares for the core training at the next stage.
-Courses last around one year part time at FE colleges.
+Courses last a year when studied part time at FE colleges.

 - Minimum diploma level qualification in counselling: courses at this level should meet BACP requirements of being at least one year full time or two years part time, with a minimum of 100 hours in a supervised placement.
 The course may be at diploma, degree or postgraduate level.
 Qualifications that meet these requirements enable you to get membership with the BACP.

-Counselling courses accredited by the BACP are the most widely recognised in the profession but there are a variety of different certificates or diplomas in counselling available.
+Counselling courses accredited by the BACP are widely recognised in the profession but there are a variety of different certificates or diplomas available.
 For a list of accredited courses see BACP Accredited Course Search.